rifanhidayatulloh/telegram-app-version/README.md

   <h3 align="center">Telegram Chatting</h3>

   <p align="center">
-    Send your Message to the World🌎.
+    Send your Message to the World.
     <br />
     <a href="#table-of-contents"><strong>Explore the docs »</strong></a>
     <br />